yoda-vid/texttrix/README.md

 To start adding plugins, create a plugins folder in your main folder (alongside `texttrix`) and clone in a plugin repo:

 ```
-# assumed to be in the folder containing texttrix, osterttx,
+# assumed to be in the folder containing texttrix
-# and jsyntaxpanettx folders
 mkdir plugins
 cd plugins
 git clone https://github.com/the4thchild/ttx_songsheet.git